AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/optional-features/radiant-weapon-tce.md

 # Radiant Weapon
 *Source: Tasha's Cauldron of Everything p.
 22, Eberron: Rising from the Last War p.
 62*

-**Prerequisite**: Level 6
+**Prerequisite**: Level 6; A simple or martial weapon (requires attunement)

 This magic weapon grants a +1 bonus to attack and damage rolls made with it.
 While holding it, the wielder can take a bonus action to cause it to shed bright light in a 30-foot radius and dim light for an additional 30 feet.
 The wielder can extinguish the light as a bonus action.

 The weapon has 4 charges.
 As a reaction immediately after being hit by an attack, the wielder can expend 1 charge and cause the attacker to be [blinded](Інструменти%20ДМ/CLI/rules/conditions.md#Blinded) until the end of the attacker's next turn, unless the attacker succeeds on a Constitution saving throw against your spell save DC.
-The weapon regains `d4` expended charges daily at dawn.
+The weapon regains `1d4` expended charges daily at dawn.